ondoprotocol/usdy-noble/.github/README.md

 This repository includes the `x/aura` Cosmos SDK module implementation.

-For more information, refer to the modules [spec](../x/aura/spec) files.
+For more information, refer to the module's [spec](../x/aura/spec) files.